 Read time: 1 minute

 LaunchDarkly uses a resource specifier syntax to name resources or collections of resources.
-This is a precise but flexible categorizing taxonomy that allows you to name any resource in a way that accurately reflects the information structures your organization uses.
+This is a precise, flexible taxonomy that lets you identify and control any resource in your LaunchDarkly project.

 ;) and all content following.

 In the example below, we create a resource that names all of the projects in an account:

 The resource syntax accepts globs and wildcards, so you can name collections of resources with

 *.
 You can also name a specific project by its ID.

 In the example below, we name a project by the

 You can name sets of resources down to the tag level.